RicVic95/Project-Portfolio/README.md

 - Validated our business concept through iterative testing.
 Using a mix of cold and warm outreach, I successfully connected with leading European tourism universities known for travel-related education programs.

 ### Data Science Projects
+- **Hypothesis-Driven Sales Strategy Optimization**: Leveraged hypothesis testing and statistical analysis to evaluate the performance of three sales methods (Call, Email, and Email + Call) over six weeks of transactional data.
+Identified the most scalable strategy and delivered actionable insights to enhance revenue and resource allocation.
+[Project Website](https://ricvic95.github.io/Sales-Strategy-Analysis/)
+Machine Learning for Optimizing Website Engagement: Designed and implemented a machine learning pipeline to predict high-traffic recipes and enhance homepage content selection.
+Conducted data validation, exploratory analysis, and feature engineering to address class imbalance and improve predictive accuracy.
+Delivered actionable recommendations to maximize user engagement and subscription rates.
+[Project Website](https://ricvic95.github.io/Recipe-ML-Modeling/)
-- Project Notebooks: Series of small-scale projects focused on key data science methodologies and applications.
+- Data Science Project Portfolio: Series of small-scale projects focused on key data science methodologies and applications.
 Each notebook demonstrates end-to-end workflows, from data preprocessing and exploratory data analysis to model selection and evaluation.
 Projects include work with supervised and unsupervised learning algorithms, SQL and data analysis and visualization.
-[Repository](https://github.com/RicVic95/portfolio)
-- Predicting Customer Churn (In Progress): Developing supervised learning models to predict customer churn for a telecom company, utilizing algorithms such as Random Forests, Voting Classifier, Decision Trees, and Logistic Regression.
-[Repository](https://github.com/RicVic95/BinaryClassification)
-- Building a Fitness Tracker (In Progress): Process, visualize, and model accelerometer and gyroscope data to create a machine learning model that can classify barbell exercises and count repetitions (code along).
-[Repository](https://github.com/RicVic95/Fitness-Tracker)
+[Github Repository](https://github.com/RicVic95/Project-Portfolio)

 ### Education
 BSc.
 Business Management | Nova School of Business and Economics (_January 2020_)

 ### Courses and Certifications
+- Data Analyst Professional Certificate by DataCamp.
+- Data Scientist Professional Certificate by DataCamp.
-- Data Analyst Associate by Data Camp.
-Credential ID: DAA0014473618699
+- Data Analyst Associate by DataCamp.
-- Data Scientist by Data Camp.
-(Certification in Progress)
+- Data Scientist Associate by DataCamp.
 - Python For Machine Learning and Data Science by José Portilla.
 - SQL Bootcamp by José Portilla.
-- Python Bootcamp by José
+- Python Bootcamp by José Portilla
 - Excel Specialist Certification by Microsoft.